Participatory budgeting

 Participatory budgeting (PB) is a type of citizen sourcing in which ordinary people decide how to allocate part of a municipal or public budget through a process of democratic deliberation and decision-making.
+These processes typically begin with a series of neighborhood popular assemblies to initiate and discuss proposals and end with voting on the final decisions.

 Participatory budgeting allows citizens or residents of a locality to identify, discuss, and prioritize public spending projects, and gives them the power to make real decisions about how money is spent.
 Participatory budgeting processes are typically designed to involve those left out of traditional methods of public engagement, such as low-income residents, non-citizens, and youth.
 A comprehensive case study of eight municipalities in Brazil analyzing the successes and failures of participatory budgeting has suggested that it often results in more equitable public spending, greater government transparency and accountability, increased levels of public participation (especially by marginalized or poorer residents), and democratic and citizenship learning.
 Participatory budgeting stands as one of several democratic innovations—such as British Columbia's Citizens' Assembly—encompassing the ideals of a participatory democracy.

 Frameworks of participatory budgeting differ throughout the globe in terms of scale, procedure, and objective.
 Participatory budgeting, in its conception, is often contextualized to suit a region's particular conditions and needs.
 Thus, the magnitudes of participatory budgeting vary depending on whether it is carried out at a municipal, regional, or provincial level.
 In many cases, participatory budgeting has been legally enforced and regulated; however, some are internally arranged and promoted.
 Since the original invention in Porto Alegre, Brazil, in 1988, participatory budgeting has manifested itself in a myriad of designs, with variations in methodology, form, and technology.
-Today, participatory budgeting has been implemented in nearly 1,500 municipalities and institutions around the world.
+As of 2024, participatory budgeting is becoming a mainstream practice, with over 11,500 municipal PB processes implemented globally, representing significant growth from nearly 1,500 municipalities and institutions in 2014.

 History

-Participatory Budgeting was first developed in the 1980s by the Brazilian Workers' Party (PT), drawing on the party's stated belief that electoral success is not an end in itself but a springboard for developing radical, participatory forms of democracy.
+Participatory budgeting was first developed in the 1980s by the Brazilian Workers' Party (PT), drawing on the party's stated belief that electoral success is not an end in itself but a springboard for developing radical, participatory forms of democracy.
 While there were several early experiments (including the public budgeting practices of the Brazilian Democratic Movement in municipalities such as Pelotas), the first full participatory budgeting process was implemented in the city of Porto Alegre, Brazil, in 1989.
 Porto Alegre is the capital city of the state of Rio Grande do Sul, and a busy industrial, financial, and service center; at that time of implementation, it had a population of 1.2 million.
 The initial success of participatory budgeting in Porto Alegre soon made it attractive to other municipalities.
 By 2001, more than 100 cities in Brazil had implemented participatory budgeting, while in 2015, thousands of variations have been implemented in the Americas, Africa, Asia, and Europe.